-Looking For a New Scion xB in your area?
+Looking for a Used xB in your area?

 The Scion xB urban utility vehicle receives a few new standard high-tech features for 2012, including Bluetooth and a 160-watt Pioneer audio system with HD radio, further strengthening its appeal as a unique, cutting-edge ride for younger buyers and families.The Bad